How to Heal From a Narcissistic Relationship

 It’s common for narcissists to try to regain control after a separation.
 They might try to draw you back with false promises and apologies.
 That’s why removing all opportunities for communication is so important.
 You won’t have to tell yourself that you’re doing the right thing every time they try to persuade you to reconnect with them.

-Once you’ve removed the narcissistic abuse from your life, it’s time to focus on yourself.
+If you are able to remove the narcissistic person from your life, start healing by focusing on yourself.
 This is a vulnerable time.
 And it’s common to feel sad, insecure or anxious.
 It’s important to practice self-care and self-compassion while healing from narcissistic abuse so you can connect with yourself in a more positive way.
 Also during this time, you can find support from other loved ones.

 When you have a relationship with a narcissist, you spend all of your time and energy on meeting their needs.
 So now that you’re free of that control, you get to prioritize what you need to feel better.
 It’s good to address all of the aspects of well-being.

-You can improve your physical health by getting enough sleep, eating balanced meals, and being physically active throughout the day.
-Meanwhile, meditating, avoiding unnecessary stress, and doing things you enjoy helps you feel better mentally.
-And reconnecting with loved ones, spiritual practices, and old hobbies makes your spirit stronger.
+You can improve your physical health by getting enough sleep, eating balanced meals and being physically active throughout the day.
+Meanwhile, meditating, avoiding unnecessary stress and doing things you enjoy help you feel better mentally.
+Additionally, reconnecting with loved ones, spiritual practices and old hobbies strengthens your spirit.

 You’ve gone through a lot, so be kind to yourself as you navigate recovery.
 That might look like giving yourself the grace to grieve the relationship, reminding yourself how far you’ve come or even rewarding yourself at certain milestones.